Rosetta Stone of Neural Mass Models: Next-generation models (NMM2)

 NMM2 can be read as a principled \emph{coarse‑grained} synthesis: it replaces Freeman’s static nonlinearity by the MPR \emph{dynamic} firing‑rate relation, and \emph{completes} it with biophysical synaptic filters (e.g., second‑order $\alpha$‑synapses) and exogenous field coupling.
-In RG language, $r$ and $v$ are the relevant mesoscale variables; synaptic and coupling parameters are effective (\emph{renormalized}) couplings that depend on the level of coarse‑graining and circuit state.
+In renormalization group (RG), $r$ and $v$ are the relevant mesoscale variables; synaptic and coupling parameters are effective (\emph{renormalized}) couplings that depend on the level of coarse‑graining and circuit state.
 This yields (i) a physics‑based “dynamic sigmoid” with inertia and state‑dependent gain, (ii) a transparent link between microparameters $(\eta,\Delta,J)$ and mesoscale responsiveness, and (iii) a natural path to incorporate fluctuation corrections when needed (finite‑size, correlations) \cite{buiceSystematicFluctuationExpansion2010}.
-In this sense, NMM2 is a next‑generation neural mass that is both \emph{biophysically anchored} and explicitly \emph{multiscale} \cite{bickUnderstandingDynamicsBiological2020,breakspearDynamicModelsLargescale2017}.